 A bakery-style coconut bun is on our plate today.
 Our bakery visits won’t end without buying a coconut bun most of the time.
-Our childhood memories are tied with such memories as shopping to the nearby mom and pop shops for chocolates, coconut buns, and milk buns from nearby home-based or small bakery shops.
-Coconut buns are one of the favorites that have a special place in the hearts of the 80’s and 90’s kids.
+Our childhood memories are tied with such memories as shopping at the nearby mom and pop shops for chocolates, coconut buns, and milk buns from nearby home-based or small bakery shops.
+Coconut buns are one of the favourites that have a special place in the hearts of the ’80s and 90’s kids.

 Most bakeries are making these coconut buns.
 I wanted to try this recipe at home for a long time.
 I didn’t add any butter, ghee, margarine to make this recipe one with less fat.

 This recipe took place in our evening snacks list due to the ease with which we can make it and the consistency it gives every time we make it.
 My kids love to help while making these coconut buns.

 What we need to make a bakery-style coconut bun

 I am using high-protein flour, Artisan flour that is perfect for baguettes, pizza crust, dinner rolls, sandwich loaves, no-knead bread, salt-rising bread, pretzels, bagels, and more.
 I am using enriched, unbleached flour to make these coconut buns.

 Frozen grated coconut is handy when you run out of fresh coconut.
 Keep the coconut outside for 20 minutes before using it.
 It needs to be at normal temperature to use as a stuffing.